 zhu difeng - Fotolia

 Most data center equipment is installed in racks, which come in an array of standard size increments.
-Rack units -- U -- accommodate a range of air handling, cable management and accessibility features, such as removable doors or sliding rails.
+Rack units -- or Us -- accommodate a range of air handling, cable management and accessibility features, such as removable doors or sliding rails.

-When racking servers, check the dimensions and physical interoperability between the rack, rail assembly and servers or other IT equipment that you plan to deploy.
-Perform due diligence to check the fit in advance when piecing things together yourself.
+When you rack servers, check the dimensions and physical interoperability between the rack, rail assembly, servers and IT equipment that you plan to deploy.
+Perform due diligence to check the fit in advance before you start any server rack setup.